princeton-nlp/SWE-agent/docs/usage/cl_tutorial.md

 almost all of the remaining runtime can be attributed to waiting for your LM provider to answer your API calls.

 Therefore, speeding SWE-agent is mostly about speeding up the setup stages.
-We currently offer two ways to cache the setup stages:
+We currently offer three ways to cache the setup stages:

 * By specifying `--container_name`, you run SWE-agent with a _persistent_ Docker container: Rather than being deleted after every task, the Docker container will only be paused and can be resumed.
 Cloned repositories from previous